Reporting to HMRC: EPS

 Sending an EPS

 To complete and send the EPS, follow your payroll software’s instructions.
-HMRC has guidance on what to put in each field on an EPS.
+Find out what to put in each field by reading guidance on what to report in an EPS.

 Use HMRC’s Basic PAYE Tools if your software cannot send EPS reports.